 - Applied mathematicians use math theories to solve difficulties within companies.

-If you know that you want to major in math, you’ll enter the math program at your college of choice.
+If you know that you want to major in math, you’ll need to enter the math program at your college of choice.
 Many colleges recommend math-based courses specific to the career direction you take.
 One thing is certain, if you know you want to go into math, then you need to take action while you’re still in high school.
-Take AP maths and sciences and maintain a high GPA.
+Take AP math and sciences and maintain a high GPA.

 College math majors will take a variety of the following math courses, interspersed with their other core classes:

 - Probability and statistics

 - Discrete mathematics and proofs

 - Complex analysis

 - Numerical methods